 For more information visit their Facebook page – @theoldbankofgeeveston

 Harvest & Light Picklery

-Harvest and Light is a unique combination of photographic gallery and small-batch picklery.
-It is a beautifully light and relaxing space in which you can enjoy a selection of the local preserves made onsite.
-It is also a great spot for a coffee!
+Harvest and Light is a unique combination of photographic gallery and small-batch picklery, where you can enjoy a selection of the local preserves made onsite.
+Enjoy a glass of local wine, spirit or craft beer.